These flavorful sweet potato cakes are seasoned with curry powder and thyme. Made with almond flour, they are paleo and gluten-free.

 Place mounds of the mixture on a greased baking sheet and gently flatten them.

-The almond flour helps stabilize the mixture so that it's not too soft.
+- The almond flour helps stabilize the mixture so that it's not too soft.
 If you don't mind gluten, you can use two tablespoons of all-purpose flour instead.
-The nutrition info will obviously change if you do.
+The nutrition info will obviously change.

-Yes.
-You can fry them in oil over medium heat until golden and set, 3-4 minutes per side.
+- Instead of baking, you can fry these patties in oil over medium heat until golden and set, 3-4 minutes per side.

-But it's a very versatile side dish that goes with many main dishes.
-And since I bake them in a 400°F oven, I sometimes serve them with a main dish that I can bake in the same oven, such as lamb meatballs or baked chicken thighs.
+However, they are versatile enough to be served with many other main dishes.
+Since I bake them in a 400°F oven, I like to serve them with a main dish I can bake in the same oven, such as any of the following:

 Recipe Card